We're currently reviewing our licensing pages. Can you spare 5-10 minutes to help us make improvements (external link)?

 Not all licensing regimes or application types are under the scope of the EU Service Directive.
 A list of the licences that are available can be found in the A-Z of licences page.

-For further information on the EU Service Directive please visit the BIS website in the external links section below.
+- For further information on the EU Service Directive please visit the BIS website (external link).

-The Care Quality Commission deals with the licensing of Nursing Agencies.
+The Care Quality Commission (external link) deals with the licensing of Nursing Agencies.

-The Public Carriage Office deals with licences for:
+The Public Carriage Office (external link) deals with licences for:

 - Taxis: Hackney carriage vehicles and drivers